Célia Hay

 Duration 2’55 min & 3’22 min, color 9/16 HD

 This series of silent video portraits deals with storytelling, oral memory, and intimacy.
-It repeats the same filming protocol: a femme/ woman recorded themselve recollecting a personal story (it could be anything), then I filmed a second person, in one take, listening to for the first time this memory I was entrusted with; after what I asked the second person I had just filmed to tell in their turn something about them that would be recorded and so on and so forth.
+It repeats the same filming protocol: a femme/ woman recorded themselves recollecting a personal story (it could be anything), then I filmed a second person, in one take, listening to for the first time this memory I was entrusted with; after what I asked the second person I had just filmed to tell in their turn something about them that would be recorded and so on.

-This process attempts to create an indirect encounter between strangers, in the manner of a chain, “borrowing” a story from a person, and passing it on to another one.
+This process attempts to create an indirect encounter between strangers, as a chain, “borrowing” a story from a person and passing it on to another.
 Filming becomes a pretext for an interaction, leading people to have a one-to-one experience, a mental journey, that can be repeated endlessly.
-Each personal story responding to the previous one participates to that flow, and they all together form a whole.
-Diving into people’s experiences, memories, dreams, hopes, fears, anger, love, ardour, drive, and eventually their core, a community is drawn from that collective experience which goes beyond the expression of the spectrum of womanhood - no matter what that term means to each individual who apprehends it differently.
+Each personal story responding to the previous one participates in that flow, and they all together form a whole.
+Diving into people’s experiences, memories, dreams, hopes, fears, anger, love, ardor, drive, and eventually their core, a community is drawn from that collective experience that goes beyond the expression of the spectrum of womanhood - no matter what that term means to each individual who apprehends it differently.